ajitid/telltail-center/readme.md

 Tailscale helps you to weave a secure connection between your devices.
 And Telltail leverages that connection to transfer text over.

 _Telltail is an independent project and is not affiliated with Tailscale._

+## How to use

+We have prepared a [guide for you](https://guide-on.gitbook.io/telltail) that would help you to configure it.

 ## How it works